nikita0527/techfolios.github.io/quickstart.md

 # 2. Configure template

 In this step, you'll make a personal copy of the TechFolio template and configure it to be displayed as your portfolio.
-Here's a three minute video illustrating the steps:
+Here's a 3 minute video illustrating the following steps:

 {% include youtube.html id="KGrNQSZVcEc" %}